Verizon Logo

 Yes, the company introduced a new logo in 2015 after buying AOL.
 The new design is a modified version of the previous one.
 Designers replaced the large checkmark with a smaller, minimalist icon and removed the gradient effect.

 The updated logo shows the company’s name in a clean, simple font with a small red checkmark at the end.
 This redesign shows the brand’s focus on modernity and simplicity, making the visual identity clear and recognizable.
-The changes create a more streamlined and professional look, aligning with the brand’s image as a leading telecommunications provider.
+The changes create a more streamlined, professional look that aligns with the brand’s image as a leading telecommunications provider.

 What is Verizon’s brand?